bham-carpentries/python-fundamentals/_episodes/01-intro.md

 - "Generally, Python implementations are **interpreted** rather than **compiled**"
 - "It is particularly useful at analysing data"
 - "The ipython interpreter can use tab completion and keeps a history of the commands you run"
+- "In Jupyter, you write your Python code in 'cells' which you can then run to see the output"
 - "Use `Ctrl-D` to exist an IPython session"
 - "Python code is case sensitive"
 ---